ghiscoding/Angular-Slickgrid/README.md

 ### ngx-translate Compatibility

-Angular-Slickgrid uses `ngx-translate` library to support Locales, it is also required even when using a single Locale.
-The reason is because, we use `@Optional() TranslateService` in the lib and for that to work, it requires `ngx-translate` to installed.
+Angular-Slickgrid uses `ngx-translate` library to support Locales, it is also required that is even when using a single Locale.
+The reason is because, we use `@Optional() TranslateService` in the lib and for that to work, it requires `ngx-translate` to be installed.
 Once you run the build and if you are using a single Locale then the tree shaking process should remove these optional dependencies.
 See their version compatibility table below for more info

 | Angular Version | @ngx-translate/core |
 |-----------------|---------------------|